Francis House Families Ltd

 Living life to the full

-The young people living at 463 continue to be offered respite care at Francis House.
+The young people living at 463 and number 92 continue to be offered respite care at Francis House.

-Their conditions and abilities differ, however at 463, they become part of a close community with people of a similar age and they are encouraged to live their lives as fully as their conditions allow.
+Their conditions and abilities differ, however at 463 and number 92, they become part of a close community with people of a similar age and they are encouraged to live their lives as fully as their conditions allow.

 The young people attend college, join sports activities, obtain work experience – most importantly they live full social lives and are able to develop as young adults.